lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/1_html/README.md

 ***What is HTML***

-* HTML - Hyper Text Markup Language.
+* HTML stands for Hyper Text Markup Language.
-* HTML is a string read by your browser.
-It displays information in the browser window.
+* HTML is a `string` read by your browser.
+* The browser interprets this string and renders everything in the browser window.
-* Every browser renders HTML differently
+* Every browser renders HTML differently.
+* A `h1` tag may have different sizing and spacing on Chrome vs. Firefox vs. IE, and the like

 ***Is HTML Programming?***